Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Review of existing methods and preview of proposed methods

 In this section, we give a brief review of the adaptive gradient methods, and discuss existing literature of parameter-free adaptive gradient methods, followed by a preview of our proposed methods.

 We consider the optimization problem as follows

-where $f$ can be a convex or nonconvex function. \CC{In order to} optimize \eqref{eq:obj}, the standard stochastic gradient decent (SGD) performs the following update rule
+where $f$ can be a convex or nonconvex function. \CC{In order to} optimize \eqref{eq:obj}, the standard stochastic gradient descent (SGD) performs the following update rule

 where $\gb_t$ represents the stochastic gradient at the $t$-th iteration, $\eta_t$ denotes the learning rate.
-Adaptive gradient methods \citep{duchi2011adaptive,hinton2012neural,kingma2014adam,reddi2018convergence,loshchilov2017fixing,chen2020closing} aim to give well-designed adjustments to the learning rate $\eta_t$, particularly focusing on applying different learning rates for different entries of the iterates.
+Adaptive gradient methods \citep{duchi2011adaptive,hinton2012neural,kingma2014adam,reddi2019convergence,loshchilov2017fixing,chen2020closing} aim to give well-designed adjustments to the learning rate $\eta_t$, particularly focusing on applying different learning rates for different entries of the iterates.

 Among popular adaptive gradient methods, AdaGrad \citep{duchi2011adaptive} stands out as one of the pioneering methods.
-The update rule for AdaGrad is given by: where $\delta$ is a small positive constant, and we use the common notation where the square $(\cdot)^2$ and square root $\sqrt{\cdot}$ operations are performed entry-wisely when applied to a vector.
+The update rule for AdaGrad is given by: where $\delta$ is a small positive constant, and we use the common notation where the square $(\cdot)^2$ and square root $\sqrt{\cdot}$ operations are performed entry-wise when applied to a vector.

-Adam \citep{kingma2014adam} is another widely recognized adaptive gradient methods.
-Compared with AdaGard, it implements exponential moving averages over $\gb_t^2$'s, as well as momentum acceleration, with the update rule defined as follows:
+Adam \citep{kingma2014adam} is probably the most widely recognized adaptive gradient method.
+Compared with AdaGrad, it implements exponential moving averages over $\gb_t^2$'s, as well as momentum acceleration, with the update rule defined as follows:

 Another line of research on parameter-free optimization seeks to reduce or remove the necessity of learning rate tuning.
-The distance over gradient (DoG) \citep{ivgi2023dog} framework is popular method which sets the learning rate $\eta_t$ in stochastic gradient descent \eqref{eq:sgd} as
+The distance over gradient (DoG) \citep{ivgi2023dog} framework is a popular method which sets the learning rate $\eta_t$ in stochastic gradient descent \eqref{eq:sgd} as